danielflower/app-runner/README.md

 Run with `java -jar app-runner-{version}.jar /path/to/config.properties`

 See `sample-config.properties` for sample configuration.
+The `local` directory in this repo also has sample start scripts and logging configuration.